arkhitech/redmine_update_reminder/README.md

 The section "Urgent Tasks" contains the ticket priorities, that will have notifications being sent despite of the time or day of a week.

-The plugin contains the fuctionality that allows you send scheduled notifications tagged as "In work" or "Feedback".
+The plugin contains the fuctionality that allows you to send scheduled notifications tagged as "In work" or "Feedback".
 Specify these statuses in appropriate sections so the plugin could parse them correctly.

 ## Telegram